Here is how you can get and quickly setup this awesome appliance named SexiGraf.

 In order for SexiGraf to retrieve informations and performance counters from your vCenter servers, you must add your vCenter info and some credential.
 You can do that very easily as we made some fancy SexiPanel just for you!

 First of all, connect to your SexiGraf web interface (ie Grafana), which is listening on TCP port 80 so you can reach it at http://your_appliance_fqdn_or_ipv4/ and select the following dashboard: SexiGraf Web Admin.
+Starting from version 0.99e you can reach your SexiGraf appliance on TCP port 443 as well at https://your_appliance_fqdn_or_ipv4/ thanks to a self-signed that you will be able to change in a future release.

 Then you’ll just have to click on Credential Store and enter your vCenter information (FQDN or IP, username and password).
 Once you’ve added a vCenter, click on the Action dropdown and select Enable VI and Enable VSAN (if you got any VSAN cluster):